Chapter environment (load once, reuse in subsequent code cells)

 print(f"P2TR ScriptPubKey: OP_1 + 32B x-only = {len(taproot.to_script_pub_key().to_hex())//2} bytes")

-Later chapters focus on what matters: the scriptPubKey behind each address type.
-That’s where the logic lives—Bitcoin Script and programmability.
-Infer the script behind an address to understand how it’s spent.
+Later chapters keep their attention on that script — the actual scriptPubKey behind each address type.
+That is where the real logic lives, and where Bitcoin’s programmability begins.
+If you can predict the script behind an address, you can reason about how it is spent.

 Private Key (k)